andeya/erpc/socket/README.md

 # Socket

-A concise, powerful and high-performance TCP connection socket.
+A concise, powerful and high-performance connection socket.

 ## Feature